written by Evrard Gatana

 The Power of Adaptability

-It was a stormy evening, the kind where the rain falls hard, and the wind seems to howl at the world.
+It was one of those stormy nights, where the rain just comes down and the wind seems to scream at the world.
 I stood by the window, watching as the storm raged outside, my fingers touching the cold glass.
-Every flash of lightning lit up the sky, and the thunder that followed shook the house.
-The wind beat against the walls, and for a moment, I felt small in the face of it all—just like everything outside.
+Every flash of lightning lit up the sky, and afterwards, the rumble of thunder shook the house.
+The wind knocked on the walls, and somehow I felt insignificant in view of it all-just like everything outside.

-As I looked out, my eyes caught the sight of two trees battling the storm.
-One was a young sapling, thin and fragile.
-The wind pushed it from side to side, making it bend deeply.
-But it didn’t break.
-No matter how hard the wind blew, the sapling swayed back and forth, always bouncing back to its place once the gusts calmed.
+As I looked out, my eyes caught sight of two trees battling the storm.
+One was a young sapling-thin, frail.
+The wind was blowing it from side to side, and it would bend to almost a right angle.
+But it didn't break.
+No matter how hard the wind blew, the sapling would always sway back and forth, bobbing back into place once the gusts died.

-Not far from the sapling stood a massive oak tree, tall and proud, with thick branches that stretched wide.
-The oak looked strong and unmovable, the kind of tree that seemed like it could withstand anything.
-But as the storm intensified, something strange happened.
-While the sapling kept bending and recovering, the oak stood firm, but its branches shook under the pressure.
-The wind pushed harder, and then, with a loud crack, one of the oak’s heavy branches broke off and crashed to the ground.
+And beside it stood a great oak tree, tall and proud, its thick branches stretching far and wide.
+The oak was strong and steadfast, the type of tree that seemed like it could weather anything.
+But then something unexpected occurred: whereas the sapling kept bending and recovering, the oak stood firm, yet its branches shook under the pressure.
+The wind pushed harder, and then, with a loud crack, one of the oak's heavy branches broke off and crashed to the ground.

 At that moment, something clicked in my mind.
-I realized that life is a lot like this storm.
-We often believe that being strong means never bending, like that oak tree—standing tall no matter what.
-But when life throws challenges our way—stress, hardship, unexpected problems—being too rigid can cause us to break under the pressure.
-That oak, for all its strength, couldn’t handle the storm.
+Life is a lot like this storm, I thought; most of us think that being strong means never bending-like that oak tree-standing tall no matter what.
+But when life sends stress, hardship, or unexpected problems our way, being too rigid can get us to break under the pressure.
+That oak, for all of its strength, couldn't handle the storm.
 But the sapling, small and flexible, survived because it bent with the wind rather than fighting it.

-Just like the sapling in the storm, we need to learn how to bend with life’s challenges without losing ourselves.
-When we allow ourselves to adapt, we don’t break.
-Instead, we become stronger, better able to handle whatever comes our way.
+Like the sapling in the storm, we must learn to bend to life's challenges without breaking ourselves.
+We don't break when we allow ourselves to adapt; instead, we grow stronger and more capable of dealing with whatever comes our way.

-In life, storms will come—some small, some fierce—but they will pass.
-And when they do, it’s not how unyielding we were that matters; it’s how we learned to move through them.
+In life, the storms will come—small and fierce—but they will pass.
+And when they do, it's not about how unyielding we were; it's about how we learned to move through them.
 The oak may be strong, but the sapling survives, bending without breaking and coming out the other side even stronger.
-That’s the lesson I took with me: it’s not about fighting the storm, but learning how to bend and rise again, whole and unbroken, when the storm is over.
+That's the lesson I took with me: it's not about fighting the storm, but learning how to bend and rise again, whole and unbroken, when the storm is over.

 Story VII